How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 The validity of your converted Vietnamese license is tied to your original foreign license.
 Once your home-country license expires, the Vietnamese license loses its renewal basis under the conversion pathway.
 You cannot use an expired foreign license to extend or reissue your Vietnamese driving license.

-Circular 12/2025/TT-BCA explicitly lists as ineligible for conversion: licenses that have expired.
+The Circular explicitly lists as ineligible for conversion: licenses that have expired.
 The same principle applies at renewal — an expired source license has no legal standing for re-conversion.

 The practical situation looks like this: